Position: Universal Aesthetic Alignment Narrows Artistic Expression: Backgrounds and Related Works

 Previous work has argued that a developer-set preference in LLMs for health-related queries is ``unethical and dangerous'' \cite{guo_position_2025}, noting that developers may prioritize legal and reputational concerns over users’ actual well-being.
 Other argumentative papers caution that ``human value alignment'' can be risky due to developer control and interests, harm to value pluralism, bias in the values being aligned to, and the possibility that human values are not inherently good \cite{sutrop_challenges_2020, arzberger_nothing_2024, turchin_ai_2019}.
 Previous research has found that LLMs could have ideological bias \cite{rozado_measuring_2025, faulborn_only_2025, buyl_large_2025, rettenberger_assessing_2025} and it could depend on their developers \cite{buyl_large_2025}, size \cite{rettenberger_assessing_2025}, or alignment process \cite{faulborn_only_2025}.
-Additional details about problems with human value alignment are provided in the related work section of \cite{guo_position_2025}.
+LLMs are sometimes also overly nice, such that it creates ``AI sycophant'' \cite{guo_position_2025, fitzgerald_introducing_2025, sharma_towards_2025, chen_yes-men_2025, arvin_check_2025} and cannot give the user critical feedback or warning signals.
+Additional details about problems with human value alignment are provided in the related work section of \cite{guo_position_2025}. \cite{helliwell_aesthetic_2024} raised concerns about alignment and creativity and argued that in the aesthetics domain, we might not want AI to be fully aligned with human values and offered support to Peterson’s moderate value alignment thesis.
+AesBiasBench \cite{li_aesbiasbench_2025} evaluated the bias of MLLM for personalized image aesthetics assessment based on inherited cognitive priors.
+Another concurrent work (\textit{The Algorithmic Gaze} \cite{taylor_algorithmic_2026}) that is closely related to our work argues that ``AI developers should shift away from prescriptive measures of `aesthetics' toward more pluralistic evaluation.''
+A constructive work similar to ours is AttriCtrl \cite{chen_attrictrl_2026}, which aims to provide users with precise control over attributes such as brightness and detail.
+The authors also argue that aligning models with a global notion of human preference is insufficient, as such an approach overlooks the multifaceted and compositional nature of aesthetics.
+While their work emphasizes explicit disentanglement and independent control, it focuses on a limited number of dimensions.
+Furthermore, AttriCtrl does not address intentional ``ugliness,'' functioning instead as a form of style control for parameters like brightness, detail, and realism.
+The authors also raise a provocative point by proposing safety-tunable attributes that allow system administrators to control safety levels for different age groups.
+This approach moves away from the practice of always providing perfectly safe content and aligns with our argument to distinguish between truly harmful content and content that developers (not deployers) simply dislike.